Research

 Hechuan Yang, Bingxin Lu, Lan Huong Lai, Abner Herbert Lim, Jacob Josiah Santiago Alvarez, Weiwei Zhai (2019).
 PSiTE: A phylogeny guided simulator for tumor evolution.
 Bioinformatics, 35(17), 3148-3150. https://doi.org/10.1093/bioinformatics/btz028.

 Lateral gene transfer (LGT) and recombination are common and important evolutionary processes in microbes.
 We have developed two machine learning methods to predict genomic islands (GIs), a large genomic region probably acquired by LGT which may contain genes related to pathogenesis and antibiotic resistance.
+We are also interested in developing and applying new methods to other important problems in microbial evolution.

 References: